notiz-dev/nestjs-prisma-starter/README.md

 ### 2. PostgreSQL with Docker

 Setup a development PostgreSQL with Docker.
-Copy [example.env](./example.env) and rename to `.env` which sets the required environments for PostgreSQL such as `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
+Copy [.env.example](./.env.example) and rename to `.env` - `cp .env.example .env` - which sets the required environments for PostgreSQL such as `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
 Update the variables as you wish and select a strong password.

 Start the PostgreSQL database